Switch and save on your broadband and TV this September.

 Virgin Media is also offering 500Mbps unlimited broadband for just €35 a month for an entire year.
 It's also offering new customers €65 credit off their first bill.

-However there is a €30 activation fee at present.
+And there is no activation fee at present.

 After the first year is up the price rises to €70 a month.
 But like Eir you can agree to a two-year contract for €40 a month instead.
 Signing up to a two-year deal offers better value over the longer-term and also insulates you from any near-term price hikes.